 Yes.
-There are only three private room available at Laban Rata Rest House (for normal climbers) & one private room at Pendant Hut (for via ferrata climbers).
+There are only three private rooms available at Laban Rata Rest House (for normal climbers) & one private room at Pendant Hut (for via Ferrata climbers).
 Extra charges will be imposed if you would like to stay in private room.

-5. What is the difference between dormitory room and private room?
+5. What is the difference between a dormitory room and a private room?

 6. Do I need to bring my own sleeping bag?

 No. Bedding is provided by the mountain huts.